-Looking around I saw the rapt faces of Monica Crowley, Georgette Mosbacher, Larry Kadish, Cliff Kincaid, Joseph Farah, Norman Podhoretz and his lovely wife, Midge Decter.
+Looking around I saw the concerned faces of Monica Crowley, Georgette Mosbacher, Larry Kadish, Cliff Kincaid, Joseph Farah, Norman Podhoretz and his lovely wife, Midge Decter.
 What a waste of brilliant thought.

 Bayefsky opened up the symposium outlined the historical, the historical failures, too numerous to outline here of UN incompetence, corruption and complicity.
 Michael Krauss outlined point by point the UN failure in Bosnia, Somalia, Sierra Leone, the genocide in Darfur etc and heaped contempt on the UN cowardly, bureaucratic peacekeepers.

 Five years after 9/11 the UN is still unable to define terrorism.

 Today Bayefsky wrote this editorial here at NY Sun;